 Don’t Wait… For Your Dog’s Sake

-The fact of the matter is… sometimes weeks, months, or even years will go by before a dog owner actually takes the time to look around the house and move (or remove) those items which could be a safety concern for dogs.
+Unfortunately, sometimes weeks, months, or even years will go by before a new dog owner actually takes the time to look around the house and move (or remove) those items which could be a safety concern for dogs.

-And believe it or not, sometimes it takes an unfortunate accident before a dog owner is motivated to puppy proof their home.
+And sometimes it takes an unfortunate accident before a dog owner is motivated to puppy proof their home.

 Hopefully, this article will be your motivation.